Pharmaceutical Affairs Act

 Article 103

-Those who have been duly reviewed and registered by the central competent health authority before February 5, 1993, or have obtained a certificate of Chinese medicine dealer and have received education in Chinese medicine to an appropriate degree, may continue to operate the business of selling Chinese medicines.
+Those who have been duly reviewed and registered by the central competent health authority before February 5, 1993, or have obtained a certificate of Chinese medicine dealer and have received education in Chinese medicines to an appropriate degree may continue to operate the business of selling Chinese medicines.

-The scope of business operations for dealers of Chinese medicines referred to in the preceding Paragraph include: the importation, export, and wholesale of Chinese medicine materials and Chinese medicine preparations; retail of Chinese medicine materials and non-prescription Chinese medicaments;
+The scope of business operations for Chinese medicines dealers referred to in the preceding paragraph include the import, export, and wholesale of Chinese medicine materials and Chinese medicine preparations; retail of Chinese medicine materials and non-prescription Chinese medicines; non-poisonous Chinese medicine materials or traditional pellets, powdered medicine, ointment, pills, or decoct medicines dispensed from preparations of traditional formulas.

-1. The importation, export, and wholesale of Chinese medicine materials and Chinese medicine preparations;
+1. The import, export, and wholesale of Chinese medicine materials and Chinese medicine preparations;

-2. The retail of Chinese medicine materials and non-prescription Chinese medicaments;
+2. The retail of Chinese medicine materials and non-prescription Chinese medicines;

 3. Non-poisonous Chinese medicine materials or traditional pellets, powdered medicine, ointment, pills, or decoct medicines dispensed from preparations of traditional formulas; and

-4. The dispensation of medicaments prescribed by a Chinese medicine doctor.
+4. The dispensing of medicaments prescribed by a Chinese medicine doctor.

 Article 104

-The full-time pharmacists or assistants pharmacist retained by western medicine dealers duly approved, registered, and licensed before December 31, 1989, shall not be subject to the resident management requirement set forth in the first Paragraph of Article 28 of this Act.
+The full-time pharmacists or assistant pharmacists retained by western pharmaceutical dealers duly approved, registered, and licensed before December 31, 1989, shall not be subject to the resident management requirement set forth in the first paragraph of Article 28 of this Act.

 Article 104-1

-The western medicine dealers duly approved, registered, and licensed before December 31, 1989, referred to in the preceding Article, shall refer to owners of pharmaceutical firms who have not changed and are still in business as of January 1, 1990.
-Pharmaceutical firms registered as retailers which continue to operate under the supervision of the spouse after the death of the original owner, shall not apply.
+The western pharmaceutical dealers duly approved, registered, and licensed before December 31, 1989, referred to in the preceding Article, shall refer to responsible persons of pharmaceutical firms who have not changed and are still in business as of January 1, 1990.
+Pharmaceutical firms registered as retailers that continue to operate under the supervision of the spouse after the death of the original responsible persons shall not apply.

 Article 104-2

-Persons who apply for permit license, or formally inquire for the Criteria Governing Registration and Market Approval of Drugs, Criteria Governing Registration and Market Approval of Medical devices, or related regulations, shall be subject to a fee.
+Persons who apply for a license or formally inquire about the Regulations for Registration of Medicinal Products, Regulations for Registration of Medical Devices, and related regulations shall be subject to a fee.

 Article 104-3